Skill Demand Index

 Which roles need Marketing Budget Management most:

-Marketing positions drive 88% of demand.
-Other also frequently list Marketing Budget Management as a requirement.
-Skills commonly paired with Marketing Budget Management include B2C Marketing.
+Marketing positions drive 67% of demand.
+Software Engineering and Other also frequently list Marketing Budget Management as a requirement.
+Skills commonly paired with Marketing Budget Management include SEO and Growth Marketing.

 Depth Level Distribution